harp-lab/Assemblage/README.md

 We provide Dockerfile and build script to build Docker images for Linux worker, and the Docker compose file can be used to specify the resource each worker can access.
 Due to the commercial license of the Wiundows, we only provide the boot script and environment specification for workers, locating at the [Windows readme](assemblage/windows/README.md)

+Meanwhile, a brief introduction to the APIs is provided at this [link](assemblage/README.md).

 ## Dataset Availability